 In the United States, a recent study showed that 59 percent of people think the word “ink” is trendier than “tattoo.”
 However awkward the word might be (“I'm thinking of getting an ink on my shoulder”), it's just another step in the trend of democratizing and demystifying tattoos.
 Tattoos are so commonplace; its language is evolving, just as language evolves for emotions and technology.

 The takeaway?
 Don't go against the flow; make sure to fit in with the crowd when talking about and getting tattoos – I mean ink.
 After all, having a tattoo is now essentially a declaration of being mainstream.

 But seriously, if you're going to get a tattoo, avoid the traps on this list.
 Find a topic that's both meaningful to you and timeless, not your current girlfriend/boyfriend's name.
 Save and spring for a high-quality piece by a reputable artist, and get your ink somewhere on your body that won't cost you a job.

-You can even get some awesome tattoo sleeves like these from Ink Health are a great alternative.
-Wearing Tattoo clothing is also a great way you can embody the tattoo lifestyle without going through the mind-numbing pain of a tattoo.
+You can even get some awesome tattoo sleeves from Ink Health, they are a great alternative.
+Wearing tattoo clothing is also a great way you can embody the tattoo lifestyle without going through the mind-numbing pain of a tattoo.
 Finally, don't look to a tattoo to make you hotter, or cooler, or hip – do it because you love body art.
 That's the only sane reason to semi-permanently decorate your own skin.